 It’s not unusual for people to have a phase in therapy where they actually feel worse rather than better.
 At this point you may conclude that the therapy isn’t working, and decide it’s best to leave.
-But that’s a bit like closing up a wound after an infection has already got inside.
+But that’s a bit like closing up a wound too soon, before the underlying infection has been fully treated.
 What’s really needed is to re-open the wound so that it can be cleaned up.
 Yes, opening up a wound can be painful.
 But once that’s done properly, it can be safely closed and nature can get on with the healing process.

 Yes, it can be painful when things come up, memories are recalled, and you get clearer about what your problems really are.
 Sharing this with your therapist is a bit like cleaning up a wound, by shining the light of empathy, curiosity and understanding on it.
 Things that felt confusing and troubling start to make sense at last.
 Healing happens.Is therapy or counselling making you feel worse instead of better?
 Click To Tweet